 Also an accomplished photographer, he spends much of his free time chasing the light, Nikon in hand.
 For Kevin, Lees Ferry is a unique and remarkably beautiful place to not only fish but to experience.
 He has filmed 3 episodes of Jarrett Edwards Outdoors at Lees Ferry airing on World Fishing Network and Sportsman Channel.
 In addition to working on the river, he has owned and operated Lake Powell Outfitters (fishpowell.com) in Page, Ariz., since 2003 chasing stripers, bass and crappie.
 Kevin has 2 gorgeous daughters born and raised in our beautiful northern AZ.
 He and his girlfriend, also a fly angler, call Sedona home and spend their free time photographing and fly fishing across the country.
 Kevin enjoys the lasting relationships with clients as they chase beautiful rainbow trout in the Canyon.

 Jimmy Daniels grew up in Destin, Florida, falling in love with the water, boats, fish and fishing … not necessarily in that order.
-The family moved to North Carolina, where he honed his skills on the banks of the New River near the town of Todd.
-By 13, he was learning to cast dry flies to brookies and ’bows in the local tributaries.
+At 13 his family moved to North Carolina, where he honed his skills on the banks of the New River near the town of Todd.
+Where he was casting dry flies to brookies and ’bows in the local tributaries.
 Later, during high school, the family moved back to Florida where he chased largemouth bass on Lake Seminole.

 After three years on the Gulf Coast as a charter boat captain, his first season at Lees Ferry was in 2013.